-We are happy to announce a NARIP double success story for members Peter Kimmel and Michael Carey with music supervisor Gary Calamar.
-Kimmel, who is an independent song plugger met Carey at NARIP events and picked up some of his music to represent.
-Kimmel has established a relationship with Calamar through NARIP Music Supervisor Sessions, pitched him Carey’s music and they now have a placement on MTV’s Big Tips of Texas, which aired on 12/4/2013.
-The song is called “First Time Today” written by Maureen O’Boyle, Michael Carey and David Walsh preformed by Bright Young Fires (feat.
+We are happy to announce a double success story for NARIP members Peter Kimmel and Michael Carey with music supervisor Gary Calamar.
+Kimmel, an independent song plugger, met Carey at a NARIP event and selected some of his music to represent.
+Kimmel has established a relationship with Calamar through NARIP Music Supervisor Sessions, pitched him Carey’s music and just made a placement on MTV’s Big Tips of Texas, which aired on 12/4/2013.
+The song is called “First Time Today” written by Maureen O’Boyle, Michael Carey and David Walsh, and is performed by Bright Young Fires (feat.
 Katie Cole) and produced by Michael Carey.
-Our congratulations to everyone involved!
+Congratulations to everyone!

 Great news from Berlin!
-Angelo Mammone, who attended a NARIP Music Supervisor Session at Berlin Music Week, has made a placement with Music Supervisor Paul Logan, on episode #401 of VH1′s Couples Therapy, airing on 1/1/2014.
-The song is called Summer Overload by Jonah
+Angelo Mammone, who attended a NARIP Music Supervisor Session at Berlin Music Week in September, just made a placement with VH1 music supervisor Paul Logan on episode #401 of VH1′s Couples Therapy, airing on 1/1/2014.
+The song is called Summer Overload by Jonah.

-Jessica Cole of Lyric House Publishing continues placing music right and left through NARIP Music Supervisor Sessions.
-Most recently with supervisor Laura Webb, placing the track “Alpha” by Monarrk, in episode 314 of Teen Wolf.
+Jessica Cole of Lyric House Publishing continues to place music right and left through NARIP Music Supervisor Sessions.
+Most recently she placed music with supervisor Laura Webb, and landed the track “Alpha” by Monarrk in episode 314 of Teen Wolf.
 Read more about Jessica’s successes below!

-Great news from Atlanta, Bobby Drake has recently made his first placement through NARIP Music Supervisor Sessions in Bravo’s Vanderpump Rules!
+Great news from Atlanta: Bobby Drake made his first placement through NARIP Music Supervisor Sessions in Bravo’s Vanderpump Rules!
 The pitch took place at a recent NARIP session with music supervisor Laura Webb.
-The song “Carry Me” is high energy and fun, just as the brief Webb provided for NARIP attendees called for.
+The song “Carry Me” is high energy and fun, just as the brief from Webb called for.
 The episode will be announced shortly.
 Congratulations to Bobby and his team!

 Paul has also placed “Tears” by the Freemasons in VH1′s Chrissy & Mr. Jones.
 This song was pitched by Dave Philpot at our recent Music Supervisor Session with Paul in London.